chelseanbr/between-the-lines-hotels/README.md

 **For evaluation metrics, we need to use both weighted accuracy and confusion matrices.**
  * The ideal confusion matrix would be one that is maximized along the diagonal.

-#### Dumb/Baseline Model Confusion Matrix
+### Dumb/Baseline Model Confusion Matrix
 ![confusion_matrix_dumb_model.png](https://github.com/chelseanbr/between-the-lines-hotels/blob/master/imgs/confusion_matrix_dumb_model.png)

 ## Part 1: Non-Neural Network-Based Models
-Initially, I tried non-neural network-based Models with TF-IDF (term frequency–inverse document frequency) fetaures.
+Initially, I tried non-neural network-based Models with TF-IDF (term frequency–inverse document frequency) features.
 ### Handling Imbalanced Classes
 I undersampled only the training data to balance classes.
-This was done to prevent my classifier from becoming biased and tend to mostly predict the majority class, which was 'positive' class.
-The 'negative' class was the minority, so I undersampled the bigger 'positive' and 'neutral' classes to have them match the minority class in size.
+This was done to prevent my classifier from becoming biased and tend to mostly predict the majority class, which was  the "positive" class.
+The "negative" class was the minority, so I undersampled the bigger "positive" and "neutral" classes to have them match the minority class in size.
+* The validation set and test set remained untouched.

 ![pie_sentiments_initial.png](https://github.com/chelseanbr/between-the-lines-hotels/blob/setup/imgs/pie_sentiments_train_undersample.png)
-* The validation set and test set remained untouched.

 ### Natural Language Processing
 1. First, I removed digits, punctuation, and English stop words.
-For stop words, I used a custom list seen in my python modules.
+For stop words, I used a custom list set in my python modules.
 2. Then, I tried various stemmers/lemmatizers and different numbers of TF-IDF max features.

 ![mnb_accuracy_over_feature_size.png](https://github.com/chelseanbr/between-the-lines/blob/final_eda_modeling/images/mnb_accuracy_over_feature_size.png)